 Are you fascinated by films, music or theater?
-Do you love to discuss what art is, how to interpret a particular movie, pop song and performance and to study the effects that media can have on our societies?
-Then Arts, Culture and Media should become your Bachelor's programme.
+Do you love to discuss what art is, or how to interpret a particular movie, popular song or performance?
+Are you interested in studying the effects of arts and media on society?

 In our Bachelor’s programme students acquire a deepened analytical, historical and theoretical understanding of (a) two art forms chosen from film, music, theater/performance, visual arts or literature; and (b) specialized scholarly knowledge in one of two frameworks: ‘Arts, Policy and Cultural Entrepreneurship’ or ‘Analysis and Criticism.’
-This broad multi- and interdisciplinary combination makes it unique.
+This broad multi- and interdisciplinary combination is unique to the programme.

-Studying works of art like music videos, novels or computer games in a scholarly way – how they are produced, distributed, used, perceived, appreciated and how they function socially – this is what our Bachelor’s programme is about.
-It thus paves the way for a variety of professional avenues into the field of arts and media.
-Our students have found jobs as critics, scholars, curators, organizers of art events, members of art councils and many more.
+The programme will train you to study artworks, from novels and music videos to films and computer games, in a scholarly way – examining how they are produced, distributed, used, perceived, appreciated and socially embedded.
+It thereby paves the way for a variety of professional avenues into the field of arts and media.

-In our programme students enrol in one or two of the arts disciplines offered by our own department: Film, Theater, Music.
-Literature and Visual Arts can be chosen as second arts discipline only.
+In our programme students enroll in one or two of the arts disciplines offered by our own department: Film, Theater, Music.
+Literature and Visual Arts can be chosen as secondary arts discipline only.

 Hello!
 My name is Andreea and I am from Romania.
 I study Arts, Culture and Media with a specialization in Music and Film.
 If I am not studying, you will probably see me enjoying an artistic event or volunteering at a cultural or student organization.
 I am interested in a variety of topics, from law to religion to fashion, so if you need a conversation partner, do not hesitate to contact me!